If you have any questions that you don’t see addressed here, please contact us.

 A: For most of our clients, we obtain accountant access to their bank and credit card accounts and download monthly statements ourselves.
 We have other clients that prefer to email the statements and activity, mail them, or work out a pick-up/drop-off system.
 Our goal is to create as little work for you as possible, and figure out the method that is easiest for you.

-Q: Do you prepare income tax returns for individuals/trusts?
+Q: Do you prepare income tax returns for individuals/sole proprietors?

 Q: How about Form 2290 (Heavy Highway Vehicle Use Tax Return)

 A: Yep, we can file these for you as well.